Tag: singing

 She stopped us in mid-song once to berate us: How many of you can say that!?
 Huh?
 How many of you can say you’ve fought and won!? she demanded.

-Us ten year-olds stared at her blankly.
+Us ten to twelve year-olds stared at her blankly.
 What was she on about?
 Did she think we actually thought about the kak we were singing?
 Weird.

 There was a soldier, A Scottish soldier